tommyzakhoo/autoregressive-part-1/README.md

 ## Introduction to Time Series Analysis

-In this section, I have generated a set of data from a simple toy autoregressive model,
+In this section, I have generated a set of data from a simple toy autoregressive model defined by the equation below.

 <p align="left">
   <img src="https://raw.githubusercontent.com/tommyzakhoo/autoregressive/master/example_ar3.gif">
 </p>

-The data consists of
+In our model, time t is discrete.
+The variable X at time t depends on its value at time t-1, t-2 and t-3, plus an error term epsilon that is drawn from the standard normal distribution.
+The first three values of X at time t = 1,2,3 are set to zero.

+consisting of 30,000 data points in Python and

 ## Dataset 1 - Virtual Currency